 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks:

 1) Download and install Driver Easy.

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

 3) Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

 If you need assistance, please contact Driver Easy’s support team at email@example.com.

-So here are 2 steps to reinstall AMD drivers.
-Hopefully the reinstallation resolves your issues with AMD graphics.
+So these are 2 steps to reinstall AMD drivers.
+Hopefully the reinstallation resolves your issues with AMD graphics card.
 If you have further questions or suggestions, please let us know by leaving a comment below.